A Simple Measure of Robustness for External Validity under Covariate Shifts: A robustness metric for covariate shifts

+\begin{assumption} {\textbf{(Covariate Shift})} Let $X'$ denote the covariates in the new environment.
+Then: \begin{enumerate}[label=\roman*)] \item $F_{Y_d'|X'}(y|x) = F_{Y_d|X}(y|x)$ for $d \in \{ 0,1 \} $, for all $x \in \mathcal{X}$ and $y \in \mathcal{Y}_d$ and all distributions of $X'$. \item $\mathcal{X}' \subseteq \mathcal{X}$ \end{enumerate} \end{assumption} Assumption \ref{ass:Covariate Shift} i) says that the causal link between the treatment variable $D$ and the potential outcomes of interest $Y_1$ and $Y_0$ does not depend on the distribution of the observables.
+One could think of Assumption \ref{ass:Covariate Shift} i) as analogous to a policy invariance condition with respect to the distribution of covariates.
 Assumption \ref{ass:Covariate Shift} ii) says the support of the covariates in the new environments is contained in the support of the baseline environment.
-In practice, this limits the extrapolation to environments for which any value of the covariates could have been observed in the quasi-experimental setting as well.
-Because Assumption \ref{ass:Covariate Shift} guarantees that $\tau_{F_X}(x)$, the CATE, does not vary when $F_X$ is replaced by any other distribution $F_{X'}$ it is not necessary to index $\tau(x)$ with $F_X$.\footnote{This could be cast as an identification result which follows immediately from the Assumption \ref{ass:Covariate Shift}.
-See \citet{hsu2020counterfactual}, Lemma 2.1.} Then, the link between $F_X$ and $ATE$ reduces to integration against a fixed $\tau(x)$:
+In practice, this limits the extrapolation to environments for which any value of the covariates could have been observed in the experimental setting as well, albeit with a different weight.
+Because Assumption \ref{ass:Covariate Shift} guarantees that $\tau_{F_X}(x)$, the CATE, does not vary when $F_X$ is replaced by any other distribution $F_{X'}$ it is not necessary to index $\tau(x)$ with $F_X$.\footnote{This identification result follows immediately from Ass. \ref{ass:Covariate Shift}.
+See \citet{hsu2020counterfactual}, Lemma 2.1.} Then, the link between $F_X$ and ATE reduces to integration against a fixed $\tau(x)$ and the map in Eq.\eqref{ATE mapping} is linear in $F_X$:

-To emphasize the dependence of the $ATE$ on an arbitrary distribution of the covariates $F_X$, I occasionally write $ATE(F_X)$.
-Before presenting the general framework I give perhaps the simplest nontrivial example of a robustness exercise with respect to the distribution of the covariates. \end{subsection}
+Before presenting the general framework I give the simplest nontrivial example of a robustness exercise with respect to covariate shifts.